-There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler" run featuring a handicap start.
+There are two races on event day: a 22k (approx. 13.5 miles) and a 6k "Sampler" which has been renamed this year to the Jerry Stage 6k.
+This is in honor of the many years of love, sweat and tears that Jerry Stage put into these races.
+May he rest in peace.
 Both races run through the extremely beautiful and scenic area around Soapstone Mountain, Shenipsit Forest State Park.
 Participants in the 22k race climb to the peak of Soapstone Mountain.
-The races are put on every year by the Shenipsit Striders, a 40 year old trail running club in north-central Connecticut.
+The races are put on every year by the Shenipsit Striders, a 42 year old trail running club in north-central Connecticut.

-This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, some more dirt road and finishing on grassy field.
+This race starts on the same dirt road as the 22k but turns right onto single track within a 1/2 mile and then meanders through thick forest before crossing the same dirt road into a sand pit, back onto single track trail, then left onto more dirt road, a right hand turn into the woods and finishing on grassy field.
 The course is well marked wirh flagging and signs.

 The 22k start is at 9am.
-The Sampler starts at 9:10am.
-A free kids race begins at 12 noon.
+The Jerry Stage 6k starts at 9:10am.
+A FREE kids race begins at 12 noon.

 There is race day entry with an increase in price to $30 for the 22k and $15 for the 6k.
 Day-of registration and bib pickup begins at 7:45am.